gbanc/postgres_vector_benchmark/README.md

-    Conclusion: Search Queries are reasonably fast, but inserting large amonuts of data and creating indexes takes much longer.
+    Conclusion: Search Queries are reasonably fast, but inserting large amounts of data and creating indexes takes much longer.